dantman/elite-vr-cockpit/GETTING-STARTED.md

   - switch tabs on the UI panels
 - If POV2 is not available (like with Oculus): `[JOY X-AXIS]` = UI panel left/right
   - flick your controller left/right to change tabs (won't move your ship b/c UI mode is active)
-- IF `Alt` option is available for your controller
+- If `Alt` option is available for your controller
   - `Secondary` joystick side = UI Select
   - `Alt` joystick side = UI Back
-- IF `Alt` is *NOT* available for your controller
+- If `Alt` is *NOT* available for your controller
   - `Primary` joystick side = UI Select
   - `Secondary` joystick side = UI Back
-- `POV1 UP` = Select Target   --- We already bound this to UI up, but you can bind the same action in multiple contexts.
-When you're looking at a UI screen in your cockpit, it will move up, but when you're just flying, it will select target.
+- `POV1 UP` = Select Target *(We already bound this to UI up, but you can bind the same action in multiple contexts.
+When you're looking at a UI screen in your cockpit, it will move up, but when you're just flying, it will select target)*

 ## Return to the game
 We're done binding buttons for now.
 Get back to the game